jerrytqz/anime-database/README.md

 ```

+Note that the empty line at the end is part of the entry.
 Sample entries are provided in *database.txt*.

 ## Features